brookhong/brookhong.github.io/_posts/2015-09-15-surfingkeys.md

         gf       Open a link in non-active new tab f        Open a link
-        af       Open a link in new tab a-f      Open multiple links in a new tab q        Click on an Image or a button i        Go to edit box
+        af       Open a link in new tab alt-f    Open multiple links in a new tab q        Click on an Image or a button i        Go to edit box